QiruiZhang/pytorch-CycleGAN-and-pix2pix/README.md

 ```

 ### 3. Run training scripts (Optional)
-As pretrained models are already stored in "checkpoints/city_XX_9layer_XX/", it is not suggested to train again, which will overwrite the pretrained models.
+As pretrained models are already stored in "checkpoints/city_XX_9layer_XX/", it is not recommended to train again, which will overwrite the pretrained models.
 - Train the G1 part of the medium-sized model
 ```bash
 ./run_2x_9layer_city_medium.sh